 KAREEM: They always quote in U.S. dollars.
 I found that across pretty much every supplier that I've worked with.

-Kareem is not the only person in America wiring dollars to Chinese factories.
+BLUMBERG: Kareem is not the only person in America wiring dollars to Chinese factories.
 No, no, no. Every day thousands of American companies send billions of dollars to Chinese suppliers.
 And what we're interested in - what happens to those dollars when they get to the Chinese factories?

-To answer that question, you need an economist.
-I have one of those too: Paul Wachtel at New York University's Stern School of Business.
+LOUISE KELLY: Paul Wachtel at New York University's Stern School of Business.

-Again, Paul Wachtel.
+BLUMBERG: Again, Paul Wachtel.

-Prof. WACHTEL: China should be importing more, which would increase exports from developed countries like the United States, and the lead the robust growth evenly around the world.
+WACHTEL: China should be importing more, which would increase exports from developed countries like the United States, and the lead the robust growth evenly around the world.

-For NPR's Planet Money, Im Alex Blumberg.
+BLUMBERG: For NPR's Planet Money, I'm Alex Blumberg.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.